anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 artwork-align="left"}

 The architecture overview in {{uc1figure}}
-has the same logical elements as BRSKI, but with more flexible placement of the authentication and authorization checks on certification requests.
+has the same logical elements as BRSKI, but with a more flexible placement of the authentication and authorization checks on certification requests.
 Depending on the application scenario, the registrar MAY still do all of these checks (as is the case in BRSKI), or part of them.